 About donation and payment

 All donations are collected in a pool which is then distributed to the children.
 We do this to be able to help more children.
 For instance, when several people donate smaller amounts, their collective sums could help a child.
-Twice a year, we investigate what the monthly support should be in Toman (Iranian currency) or if we need to add extra one-time donations.
-We do this to ensure that inflation won’t hollow out the purchasing power in the children’s study assistance.
+Four times a year, we investigate what the monthly support should be in Toman (Iranian currency) or if we need to add extra one-time donations.
+We do this to ensure that inflation will not hollow out the purchasing power in the children’s study assistance.
 We might also determine to help a larger number of children if we see it giving a greater impact rather than to increase each child’s’ financial support in Toman.

 We work with a currency change who receives SEK in Sweden and transfers the corresponding amount to our central account in Iran in Toman.
 Yari has double checked this process with the Financial Inspection of Sweden.